hpello/sshmon/docs/tutorial.md

 ssh -i /path/to/key -p 8022 ubuntu@host.example.com
 ```

-*Info:* SSHmon does not support other authentication types than private key.
+*Info:* SSHMon does not support other authentication types than private key.

 ### The SSH config